 Well, that’s it, we hoped you enjoyed this post.
 Thanks and see you soon!

 Lately, Carl has animated a couple of birds for some shots of the beginning of the movie.
 Since we’re always trying to save time when we can, he found an easy way to add variety to a base cycle by using the animation mixer and a simple curve.
 So here’s a video demonstrating how it was done, as well as a new animation shot showing the birds in action!

-Well, that’s it, we hope you liked this post!
-Come back soon for more news on Le Gouffre™!
+Well, that’s it, we hope you enjoyed our little video.
+Thanks for being here, and come back soon for more news about Le Gouffre!

 (By the way, David is animating right now his very last shot on the film!)

 We’re back with our classic Wednesday night updates!

 For the people who are new to this blog and didn’t know it yet, we post the latest news on the film every two weeks, generally along with a video or exclusive images.
 It’s been a while since the last update because we were so busy with the Kickstarter campaign, but we finally have enough time again.
 This week, we’re showing you an image from the beginning of the film, which Thomas just finished comping yesterday :

 Now, you probably know this movie will be done this Spring 2014.
 For those who are wondering what that means exactly, here’s what’s left to do :

 Have Entropik compose and record the music (this january)

 Supervise the sound design (which our friend Mark Donis will start working on very soon)